TomYuviler/TomYuviler.github.io/content/authors/admin/_index.md

 bio: My research explores how eye movements in reading are related to different reading tasks and to reading comprehension.
 interests:
-  - Artificial Intelligence
+  - Adversarial Attacks
-  - Computational Linguistics
+  - Program Synthesis
-  - Cognitive Science
+  - Robustness in Machine Learning
 social:
   - icon: envelope
     icon_pack: fas